fay59/fcd/INSTALL.md

 They should be available through your package manager.

-Fcd uses a small number of C++ features that are not available with the Ubuntu 15.10 stock compiler (gcc 5.2.1) but that are available with Clang 3.8. **Clang is required to build CPU emulators into LLVM modules** (see "Special Files"), so since it's guaranteed to be there, the Makefile builds fcd as a whole with it.
+**Clang is required to build CPU emulators into LLVM modules** (see "Special Files"), and to avoid mixing things up too much, fcd builds with Clang only.
-This could be revisited as new updates ship to Ubuntu; however, fcd will most likely always build with the Clang version that matches the LLVM version that it requires.

 # Special Files